ShardedFilms/Binary0011Java/README.md

 # Binary0011 Java

-an example of a simple java mod for mindustry v7. the way you can compile/implement is in the text below.
+an example of a ""simple"" java mod for mindustry v7. the way you can compile/implement is in the text below.

 [![Discord](https://img.shields.io/discord/943445343926906930.svg?logo=discord&logoColor=white&logoWidth=20&labelColor=7289DA&label=Discord&color=17cf48)](https://discord.gg/e3gGyen2dT)